 If damage occurs to your bat then please use the Returns Procedure below.
 We would rather deal with a potential problem early to prevent it becoming a more serious repair issue later.

-Unless otherwise stated* all new B3 cricket bats are covered by a 12 month warranty.
 This covers all manufacturing and material defects caused by reasonable use.
-Within this period we will offer a free repair service where in our opinion it is applicable.
+Within this period, we will offer a free repair service where in our opinion it is applicable.
 We will then carry out the necessary work to prolong the life of the bat.